The UK transition out of the European Union is complete. Here’s what happens next for European travel.

 Pet passports issued in Great Britain won't be valid after 1 Jan 2021.

 Take your pet to the vet 10 days before you travel to get an Animal Health Certificate (AHC).

 If you’re travelling to Finland, Ireland, Northern Ireland Norway or Malta, your dog will need tapeworm treatment.

 With some exceptions, you can’t travel with more than five pets.

 If you’re travelling to a non-EU country, you’ll need to fill in an export application form, and get an export health certificate.

 If you’re going on holiday for fewer than 90 days, you don’t need a visa.

 Will there be border checks?

-There are likely to be border checks now the UK is out of the EU, and you'll need to use a separate queue to EU travellers.
+There’ll likely be stricter border checks, and you'll need to use a separate queue to EU travellers.